Tender Potato Rolls ~ With Real Potatoes

 - Bench Scraper: Needed to scrape up dough and work flour in (if kneading by hand)

-- Stainless Steel Baking Pans with Lids: These are a game-changer for baking and storing rolls.
+- Half Sheet Pans: These are a game-changer for baking and storing rolls.
 The lids make it easy to keep leftovers fresh.

 - Silicone Pastry Brush: Easy to clean and perfect for brushing those delicious warm potato rolls with butter.